8 min read

 Current IMA 360 experience for sales representatives

-In the current experience, filters and presets are located in a fixed sidebar on the left side of IMA 360.
-The sidebar displays 26 available filters at once, each presented as an expandable section.
-Presets are accessible in the same sidebar beneath the filter list, with options to create or upload presets with already applied filters to sort through company opportunities.
+Filters and presets are located in a fixed sidebar on the left side of IMA 360.
+The sidebar displays 26 available filters, each presented as an expandable section.
+Presets are accessible in the same sidebar above the filter list, with options to create or upload presets with already applied filters to sort through company opportunities.

 Sales representatives feel overwhelmed by too many options at once.